browserengineering/book/book/animations.md

 Complex web application use *animations* when transitioning between DOM states.
-These transitions improve usability by helping users understand what changes are occuring.
+These transitions improve usability by helping users understand what changes are occurring.
 They also improve visual polish by replacing sudden jumps with gradual changes.
 But to execute these animations smoothly, the browser must make use of the computer's GPU and minimize work using compositing.